-Picture this: a web-based quote form for car insurance.
+Picture a web-based quote form for car insurance.
 One relatively low-priority option — which costs the customer more money — gets significantly higher take-up than industry benchmarks.
 The insurer is concerned because customers choosing the option will see a higher premium, and that's likely to mean poorer overall conversion.
 But the question has been carefully designed and performed well in user testing.
 What's behind this form design mystery?

 A bit of background